Fort Monckton: No.1 Military Training Establishment (1956-present)

-Fort Monckton now remains the only fort in the Portsmouth area retained within MoD (Army) — as opposed to Royal Navy — ownership.
+Fort Monckton now remains the only fort in the Portsmouth area owned by the Army, as opposed to the Royal Navy.
 Located next to the Stokes Bay Golf Course, much of the original fort still exists including the bastions, sea facing casemates, guard room, one of the caponiers and the ditch.

 The fort retains its original drawbridge and is additionally protected by modern razor wire security fencing, CCTV cameras and high intensity lighting.
 The site has been heavily modified with modern offices and accommodation added on and around it, and a portion of the artificial lake was filled in during the 1970s.
-Security at the site is not undertaken by the MoD Police, but by an in-house civilian guardforce.

-Now referred to as No.1 Military Training Establishment by the British Army, it is occupied by the Ministry of Defence and houses the Secret Intelligence Service Training Section where SIS officers as well as officers from allied services and agents are trained.
+Now referred to as No.1 Military Training Establishment by the British Army, it is occupied by the Ministry of Defence and houses the Secret Intelligence Service (MI6) Training Section where SIS officers as well as officers from allied services and agents are trained.
 During the Cold War this included Stay-behind agents from continental Europe.
-In his book The Big Breach, former MI6 officer Richard Tomlinson alleges that Fort Monckton is now the SIS's field operations training centre, where both basic and advanced field training is given to SIS personnel, and liaison training with other services including the Special Air Service and Special Boat Service is undertaken.
+In his book The Big Breach, former MI6 officer Richard Tomlinson states that Fort Monckton is now the SIS's field operations training centre, where both basic and advanced field training is given to SIS personnel, and liaison training with other services including the Special Air Service and Special Boat Service is undertaken.

 Armament

-In 1872 the outdated armament was a mixture of smooth bore guns: two 8-inch, nine 32pr, two 24pr, six 18pr, two 12pr all Smooth Bore with two 7-inch Rifled Breech Loading guns.
+In 1872 the outdated armament was a mixture of smoothbore guns: two 8-inch, nine 32pr, two 24pr, six 18pr and two 12pr with two 7-inch rifled breech-loading guns.
 It was proposed to change this to five 7-inch R.M.L. guns and six 64pr R.M.L. guns.
 In 1886 the armament mounted was: eleven 8-inch S.B. five 7-inch R.B.L. guns and six 64pr R.M.L. guns.
 By 1891 the armament had been reduced to six 64pr R.M.L. guns, two on ordinary sliding carriages and the other four on standing carriages.
 These were mounted two to each of 1, 2 and 5 Bastions.
 By this time accommodation within the fort was for eight officers with 70 NCOs and men.
 There were also quarters for 15 married soldiers.